DibsTHEgreat/DibsTHEgreat/README.md

 # 💫 About Me:
-🔭 I’m currently a 3rd-year Computer Science & General Management Student at the University of Lethbridge.<br>🌱 I’m currently learning more about game development and software engineering.<br>💼 I’m looking for an Internship or a Co-op.<br>💬 Knowledgeable in C++, C#, and SQL.<br>📫 How to reach me: pateliyandivya@gmail.com
+🔭 I’m currently a 3rd-year Computer Science & General Management Student at the University of Lethbridge.<br>🌱 I’m currently learning more about game development and software engineering.<br>💼 I’m looking for an Internship or a Co-op.<br>💬 Knowledgeable in C++, C#, SQL, and Python.<br>📫 How to reach me: pateliyandivya@gmail.com

 # 💻 Tech Stack: